serpam/rpasveg_alcontar/README.md

 This repository contains all information and results for the paper *Vegetation cover estimation in semi-arid shrublands after prescribed burning.
 Field-ground and drone image comparison*.
 The paper have been published in *Drones*.
 See the [paper](https://doi.org/10.3390/drones6110370).

+## Website
+You can see the website of the repo at: https://serpam.github.io/rpasveg_alcontar

+## Credit software
+- All the statistical analysis were done with R 4.2.1.
+- All R packages used are cited [here](https://serpam.github.io/rpasveg_alcontar/about.html)
+- Website of the repository was generated with Quarto

 ## Acknowledgements
 This study was funded by: